 Redditch has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
-The review of effectiveness is informed by the work of the Heads of Service within Redditch Borough who have responsibility for the development and maintenance of the governance environment, the Head of Internal Audit's annual report, and by comments made by the external auditors.
+The review of effectiveness is informed by the work of the Assistant Directors within Redditch Borough who have responsibility for the development and maintenance of the governance environment, the Head of Internal Audit's annual report, and by comments made by the external auditors.

-The Constitution clearly identifies the terms of reference, roles and responsibilities of Full Council, Executive, Overview and Scrutiny Committee and Audit, Governance and Standards Committee all of which have fully understood governance responsibilities.
+The Constitution clearly identifies the terms of reference, roles and responsibilities of Full Council, Executive, Overview and Scrutiny Committee and Audit, Governance and Standards Committee, all of which have fully understood governance responsibilities.

-Throughout 2022/23, the Council adopted a robust approach to corporate governance, which has been advised through the work of the Audit, Governance and Standards Committee, Overview and Scrutiny as well as the statutory roles of the S151 Officer and the Monitoring Officer.
+Throughout 2024/25, the Council adopted a robust approach to corporate governance, which has been advised through the work of the Audit, Governance and Standards Committee, Overview and Scrutiny as well as the statutory roles of the S151 Officer and the Monitoring Officer.
+As in 2023/24, the Audit Governance and Standards Committee has continued to meet six times a year and, despite the accounts issues being resolved, will only revert to quarterly meetings once the new Deputy Chief Executive / Section 151 Officer has settled into the post.